jdittrich/userNeedResearchBook/text/allURBook.md

 If you have a new idea you can ask yourself »Does this idea follow what is stated in the group titles?
 Does it violate it them?«.
 You may ask yourself »With which design could I realize this principle?«.
 Since the insights are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.

 Grouping your data based on insights about your participants provides great benefits.
 But it can be hard and may be not possible for all your data.
 Creating groups using the same-things-mentioned methods is still a useful method and these groups may still evolve.
-Usually I have quite some »same-things-mentioned«-groups in the beginning and far fewer at the end – but still my analysis will be a mixture of both styles.
+Usually I have  some »same-things-mentioned«-groups in the beginning and far fewer at the end – but  my analysis will be a mixture of both styles.

 <div class="example">

 Understanding why organizing data based on insights is an important point which can be hard to grasp for beginners.
-I think examples can help in understanding it, thus I want to provide an additional demonstration in the gist of the above mentioned DIY data.
-Like the DIY data, this example is made up by me to be able to demonstrate the shift from same-things-mentioned to insight-based organization.
+Here are is another example:

-Let’s say we gathered this data (among others) in research with beginners in web programming:
+Let’s say we gathered this data (amongst others) when researching beginners in web programming:

 - To try out stuff in HTML is fun
 - I analyze Javascript code to understand patterns